Creating a great candidate experience is crucial if you want to increase your chances of hiring the right people for your roles.

 You can control a lot about the process, but the interactions with the interview will make up the bulk of the candidate experience.
 You need to keep tabs and call out where you see that it's not meeting the standards.

-When you are speaking to the candidate after interviews, or at the last stage, ask how they found the process and the interviewing so far.
+When you are speaking to the candidate after interviews, or at the last stage, ask how they found their interview experience so far.

 Remember that people are more likely to leave a negative review than a positive one.
-Make sure you leave less people with a really negative experience and keep on top of feedback.
+Make sure you leave fewer people with a really negative experience and keep on top of feedback.

 Will one or two candidates be dropped through the process?
 Perhaps—no process is perfect—but you do not want to be known as the company that never gets back to people, only prioritises candidates who go through the process, and leaves the others ghosted.